Lim Yong Liang: Club career

 Lim retired from football at the end of the 1934 football season.

 International career

 In 1922, Lim was selected to the Singapore national team playing in the Malaya Cup and represented Singapore for six editions (1923, 1925 to 1929) of the Cup.
 The team reached the finals in all six editions.

 Managerial career

 From 1933 to 1940, Lim coached the Chinese teams in Singapore.
 He also coached the Singapore team for the Malaya Cup from 1936 till 1942 when the Japanese invaded Singapore.

-Lim managed the Singapore national football team.
+Lim managed the Singapore national team.

 Post-football career

 From 1945 to 1965, Lim was the secretary of the Singapore Amateur Football Association.